 ICA at VCU and VPM Announce Initiative to Launch a New Community Media Center at the ICA

-Community Podcast Workshops and Training Sessions Launch this Fall, Dedicated Space at ICA Opening in Spring 2021
+Community Podcast Workshops and Training Sessions Launch this Fall, Dedicated Space at ICA Opening in Summer 2021

-Chioke I’Anson Named Inaugural Director of Community Media
+Chioke I’Anson Named Inaugural Director of the VPM + ICA Community Media Center

 The Institute for Contemporary Art at Virginia Commonwealth University (ICA at VCU) and VPM, Virginia’s home for public media, today announced a joint initiative creating a new media center inside the ICA for the production of audio content by VCU students, local community members, and VPM professionals.
 Through this innovative partnership, the ICA and VPM will also launch a multi-year educational and media-making program comprised of VCU academic seminars, youth media programs, and public seminars, workshops, and symposia.

 Leveraging the ICA’s connections to VCU students and faculty as well as local creatives; VPM’s resources, expertise, and dedicated listener base; and the vibrancy of the Richmond community, the VPM + ICA Community Media Center will create new opportunities for storytelling, train and educate the next generation of audio producers, and amplify voices often missing from traditional media.
-Under the leadership of newly named Director of Community Media Dr. Chioke I’Anson, the Media Center will launch this fall with community and student podcasting workshops, training sessions, and a special performance—all of which are expected to begin virtually due to COVID-19.
-Construction on the VPM + ICA Community Media Center is slated to begin in fall 2020 and is targeted for opening in spring 2021.
+Under the leadership of newly named Director of the VPM + ICA Community Media Center Dr. Chioke I’Anson, the Media Center will launch this fall with community and student podcasting workshops, training sessions, and a special performance—all of which are expected to begin virtually due to COVID-19.
+Construction on the VPM + ICA Community Media Center in the Murry DePillars Learning Lab is slated to begin in fall 2020 and is targeted for opening in late summer 2021.

 “Over the past several years, we’ve witnessed the rise of podcasting as a new genre of narrative and documentary art.
 With that in mind, the ICA—as an institution responsive to new currents in public culture—sought to partner with VPM and launch an initiative that supports audio story-telling by, for, and about our communities, especially those that have suffered historical inequity,” said ICA Executive Director Dominic Willsdon.
 “We plan to grow this over time to include audio, video, and community media-making more broadly.
 Beginning in 2021, our new Community Media Center will provide the space, tools, and support for this.”